 There is lots to see including Yorkshire’s oldest working observatory, an extensive botanical collection, 40 species of bird that live within the gardens, lots of almost tame grey squirrels, the ruins of St Mary’s Abbey, the Roman Multangular Tower and the Yorkshire Museum.

 The museum is famous for purchasing the 15th Century Middleham Jewel at a cost of £2.5 million.
-This is one of the finest pieces of Gothic Jewellery ever found.
+This is one of the finest pieces of Gothic Jewellery.
 It is also home to 2nd Century Roman mosaics and an Anglo Saxon silver gilt bowl.
 It houses three famous collections:

 Roman York – Meet the people of the empire